10XTMY/PASCAL_VOC-data_set_tools/README.md

 However, when exporting to PASCAL VOC, the data set exported is not actually in the format of PASCAL VOC and if you are handling a large amount of data, and adding to your data sets as time goes by, it proves a nightmare.

-Yes, you can move on to bigger better solutions, but there is something about Dark Label being so quick to setup and use that made me stick with it, so I wrote some tools to sort out my data sets instead.
+Yes, you can move on to bigger better solutions, but there is something about Dark Label being so quick to set up, so I wrote some tools to sort out my data sets instead.

 ### The Problems: